tomjoht/tomjoht.github.io/_restapicourse/pubapis_api_blueprint.md

 	For this tutorial, you'll integrate the Mashape weather API information info formatted in the blueprint format.

-4. Copy the following code, which aligns with the API Blueprint spect, and paste it into the Apiary blueprint editor.
+4. Copy the following code, which aligns with the API Blueprint spec, and paste it into the Apiary blueprint editor.

 	```
 	FORMAT: 1A